ggcarvalho/IN1076_Capstone/README.md

         pip install tqdm

+- functools: Used the `reduce` method to find the minimum and maximum values of a grayscale images.
+Installation:

+        pip install functools

 There are two Python 3.x files, `image.py` and `proc_image.py`,  the former containing all the implementation needed and a test client, while the latter is the main application.

 ### Disclaimer